 Key Takeaways

-• Drink spiking can lead to immediate symptoms like dizziness and confusion, while prolonged effects, especially from substances like GHB, can last for hours or even days.
+- Drink spiking can lead to immediate symptoms like dizziness and confusion, while prolonged effects, especially from various substances containing amines, can last for hours or even days.

-• Detection windows for substances used in drink spiking vary; alcohol can be detected in blood for up to 12 hours, while GHB can be detected in urine for 3 to 10 hours.
+- Detection windows for substances used in drink spiking vary; alcohol can be detected in blood for up to 12 hours, while common drugs can be detected in urine for 3 to 10 hours.

 Duration of Effects from Spiked Drinks